Skip to main content

 You will not be able to make a claim if:

-• You have not booked an ATOL protected trip with the travel company that has stopped trading
+• You have not booked an ATOL protected trip.

-• Your travel company has not stopped trading
+• Your travel company is not a failed ATOL holder.

-• You went on your trip and then returned home before the travel company stopped trading.
+• You went on your trip and then returned home before the travel company failed as an ATOL holder.

 If you are currently on a trip abroad

-If you were given an ATOL Certificate when you paid, read it carefully – it explains who is protecting your trip and what to do.
+Your ATOL Certificate explains who is protecting your trip and what protection you will receive.

 Please select the relevant Failed ATOL holder for further details.

-If you have any difficulties while abroad, make sure you call us on +44 (0) 333 103 6350.
+If you have any difficulties while abroad, you may call us using the phone number published on your ATOL Certificate.
 We will explain the situation and discuss your options.

-The information we publish about the Failed ATOL holder will explain what information we need.
+The information we publish about the Failed ATOL holder will explain your options and how to make a claim.

 If you’re due to travel

-If you are due to travel on an ATOL protected trip and your travel company stopped trading, we will offer advice on what steps to take.
+If you are due to travel on an ATOL protected trip and your travel company has ceased as an ATOL holder, we will offer advice on what steps to take.
 We’ll let you know how to claim an ATOL refund.

-Our advice will often be either not to travel or, if you are in possession of flight tickets issued by the airline and they have confirmed they are valid, you can travel but you may need to pay for the cost of replacement services and then claim for these afterwards.
+Our advice will often be either not to travel or, if you are in possession of flight tickets issued by the airline and they have confirmed they are valid, you can travel but you may need to pay for the cost of replacement services and then claim for these.

 These services could include accommodation, transfers, car hire and any other parts of your ATOL protected booking.